Further Revised 11/14/13

 Forward; I would like readers to know that while it is obvious that I have a bias toward a few particular LEDs and do not care for many others, this is based on use, research (which IS cited here), and much input from true aquarium professionals that maintain and set up aquarium systems for a living, as well as the largest importer of marine life in North America (based out of Los Angeles).

-My biases are based on the above, not because I work for TMC (which I do not) or any other company!!
+My biases are based on the above, not because I work for TMC (which I do not)!!

 This aquarium light type uses semiconductor technology as its light source.